fizzle77/JAFDTC/doc/Common_Elements.md

 well as tasks that may share some common features between different airframes.
 This section discusses some of these common tasks.

-## Applying a Configuration to the Jet
+## Loading a Configuration Into the Jet

-> This section focuses on JAFDTC configuration capabilities and sets aside the DCS DTC.
-The
+> This section focuses on JAFDTC configuration capabilities and sets aside the native DCS DTC.
+> The
 > [next section](#working-with-the-dcs-dtc)
-> discusses how JAFDTC can work with DCS DTC to configure the jet.
+> discusses how JAFDTC can work with the native DCS DTC to configure the jet.

 The primary interaction between JAFDTC and DCS involves uploading configurations to the jet.
 To do so, four conditions must hold,